 Rate of Simple Interest

-The amount of interest on Rs100 for 1 year is called Rate of Simple interest.
+The amount of interest on Rs100 for a given period of time is called Rate of Simple interest.

-for Example : “Rate of simple interest 5% per annum” mean that interest on Rs 100 in 1 year is Rs 5.
+for Example : “Rate of simple interest 5% per annum” means that interest on Rs 100 in 1 year is Rs 5.

 Amount